C7ph3rZer0/sysmon_config/README.md

 # sysmon_config
- use for misp and wazuh intregated
+ use for misp and wazuh integreated

  .\Sysmon64.exe -accepteula -i sysmonconfig-export.xml